aspose-slides/Aspose.Slides-Documentation/androidjava/developer-guide/presentation-content/powerpoint-charts/chart-entities/chart-series/_index.md

 ## **Set Chart Series Fill Color**

-title: Aspose.Slides for Android via Java allows you to set the automatic fill color for chart series inside a plot area this way:
+Aspose.Slides for Android via Java allows you to set the automatic fill color for chart series inside a plot area this way:

 1. Create an instance of the [Presentation](https://reference.aspose.com/slides/androidjava/com.aspose.slides/Presentation) class.
 1. Obtain a slide's reference by its index.